cannatag/ldap3/docs/manual/source/bind.rst

 The BIND operation
 ##################

-As specified in RFC4511 the **Bind** operation must be tought as the "authenticate" operation.
-It's name (and that of its Unbind counterpart) is for historical reason.
+As specified in RFC4511 the **Bind** operation is the "authenticate" operation.
+It (and the Unbind operation as well) has this name for historical reason.

 When you open a connection to an LDAP server you're in an **anonymous** connection state.
 What this exactly means is defined by the server implementation, not by the protocol.
-Think of this as of a default access to the server public data (even if what public data means is still a server local matter).
-In ldap3 you establish the connection to the server with the open() method of the connection object.
-The bind() method implies the open() method.
+Think of this as a public access to the server data (even if what public data mean is still a server matter).
+In ldap3 you establish the connection to the server with the ``open()`` method of the Connection object.
+The ``bind()`` method will open the connection if not already open.

-The Bind operation allows authentication information to be exchanged between the client and server to establish a new authorization state.
+The Bind operation allows creadentials to be exchanged between the client and server to establish a new authorization state.

 The Bind request typically specifies the desired authentication identity.
 Some Bind mechanisms also allow the client to specify the authorization identity.
 If the authorization identity is not specified, the server derives it from the authentication identity in an implementation-specific manner.

-If you want to provide authentication information you must use the Bind operation to specify an identity to be used to access the data.
+If you want to provide authentication information you must use the Bind operation to specify an identity to use to access the data.
 Keep in mind that either the authentication details than the authorization details are a local server matter.
 The LDAP protocol doesn't specify how the identity must be stored on the server nor how the authorization ACLs are specified.

-The Bind operation specify 4 different methods to authenticate to the server:
+The Bind operation specify 4 different methods to authenticate to the server, as specified in RFC4513:

-* Simple bind: you provide user credentials by the means of a username (in a dn form) and a password.
+* Simple Bind: you provide user credentials by the means of a username (in a dn form) and a password.

-* Anonymous simple Bind: the user and password are passed as empty strings.
+* Anonymous Bind: the user and password are passed as empty strings.

 * Unauthenticated simple Bind: you pass a username without a password.
 This method, even if specified in the protocol, should not be used because is higly insecure and should be forbidden by the server.
-It was used for tracing purpose.
+It was used in the past for tracing purpose.

-* Sasl (Simple Authentication and Security Layer): this define multiple mechanisms that each server can provide to allow access to the server.
+* SASL (Simple Authentication and Security Layer): this defines multiple mechanisms that each server can provide to allow access to the server.
 Before trying a mechanism you should check that the server supports it.
-The LDAP server publish its allowed SASL mechanism in the DSE information that can be read anonymously.
+The LDAP server publish its allowed SASL mechanism in the DSE information that can be read anonymously with the ``get_info=ALL`` parameter of the Server object.

 The Bind method returns True if the bind is successful, False if something goes wrong while binding.
-In this case you can inspect the result attribute of the connection object to get the error description.
+In this case you can inspect the ``result`` attribute of the Connection object to get the error description.

 Simple Bind
 -----------